Aryna Sabalenka: 2022: WTA Finals runner-up, US Open semifinal

 Sabalenka began the grass-court season at the Libéma Open as the top seed, where she made the final, losing to Ekaterina Alexandrova.
-She then entered the German Open as the third seed, but lost in the first round to Veronika Kudermetova.
-Due to Wimbledon's ruling on Russian and Belarusian players, Sabalenka was banned from participating in the event due to the ongoing crisis in Ukraine, cutting her grass season short.
+She then entered the German Open as the third seed but lost in the first round to Veronika Kudermetova.
+Due to Wimbledon's ruling on Russian and Belarusian players, Sabalenka was banned from participating in the event due to Russia's invasion of Ukraine, cutting her grass season short.

 She opened the US hardcourt swing in Silicon Valley Classic, losing to Daria Kasatkina in the quarterfinals.
 She then played the Canadian Open, losing to Coco Gauff in the third round.
 Her best result since Stuttgart came at Cincinnati Open, where as the sixth seed, she made the semifinals, defeating Anna Kalinskaya, Shelby Rogers, and Zhang Shuai before losing to eventual champion Caroline Garcia in three sets.
 She then made her best run of the season at the US Open.
-Seeded sixth, she defeated Catherine Harrison, Kaia Kanepi, Clara Burel, 19th seed Danielle Collins,and 22nd seed & former world No. 1 Karolína Plíšková to reach the semifinals, matching her previous best result from 2021.
-In her second round match against Kanepi, Sabalenka came back from 6–2, 5–1 down to win in three sets, saving two match points in the process.
-In the semifinals, she was defeated by world No. 1 Iga Świątek for the fourth time this season.
+Seeded sixth, she defeated Catherine Harrison, Kaia Kanepi, Clara Burel, 19th seed Danielle Collins, and 22nd seed & former world No. 1 Karolína Plíšková to reach the semifinals, matching her previous best result from 2021.
+In her second-round match against Kanepi, Sabalenka came back from a set and behind in the second to win in three sets, saving two match points in the process.
+In the semifinals, she was defeated by world No. 1, Iga Świątek, for the fourth time this season.

 At the San Diego Open, Sabalenka defeated Sloane Stephens in three sets before losing to Donna Vekić in the quarterfinals.
 In receipt of a first-round bye in Guadalajara, she lost to Liudmila Samsonova in the second round.
 However, she managed to qualify for the WTA Finals for a second straight year.
-There, she reached the final, defeating world No. 3 Jessica Pegula and No. 2 Ons Jabeur in the round robin stage, and No. 1 Iga Swiatek in the semifinals, but lost to Caroline Garcia in straight sets.
-She became the fourth woman to defeat the top 3 players at the same tournament joining Steffi Graf (1999 Roland Garros), Serena Williams (2002 Miami Open), and Venus Williams (2008 WTA Finals).
+There, she reached the final, defeating world No. 3 Jessica Pegula and No. 2 Ons Jabeur in the round-robin stage, and No. 1 Iga Świątek in the semifinals, but lost to Caroline Garcia in straight sets.
+She became the fourth woman to defeat the top 3 players at the same tournament, joining Steffi Graf (1999 French Open), Serena Williams (2002 Miami Open), and Venus Williams (2008 WTA Finals).